Your Complete Guide To The Yorkshire Terrier!

 They are also, on average a fairly long lived and healthy bunch.

-Although they aren’t perhaps ideal for families with very small children, they are certainly happy with sensible older kids and adults in their homes.
+They are happy with sensible older kids and adults in their homes.

 And what could be better than that?